adityashrm21/adult-income-prediction/README.md

 ### Setting up a virtual environment

 We'll use a virtual environment for this one.
-All of the necessary dependencies exist in `requirements.txt`.
+All of the necessary dependencies exist in [requirements.txt](https://github.com/adityashrm21/adult-income-prediction/blob/master/requirements.txt).

 Install pipenv using the instructons given in [this repository](https://github.com/pypa/pipenv).